-International interns/trainees experience culture shock to varying degrees; some hardly notice it at all, while others can become overwhelmed.
-Many may not attribute their problems to culture shock.
-Whatever the case may be, being sensitive to these issues will benefit you all.
-If at any time, you require assistance in dealing with any cultural misunderstandings, please do not hesitate to call the InterExchange Career Training USA program staff.
+InterExchange interns and trainees experience culture shock to varying degrees; some hardly notice it at all, while others can become overwhelmed.
+Many may not even attribute their problems to culture shock, but being sensitive to these issues will benefit you and your international participant.
+If you require assistance dealing with any cultural misunderstandings that may arise, please do not hesitate to call the InterExchange Career Training USA program staff.

-The participant may be excessively homesick.
-It is normal to miss home, family and friends but if the participant can think of nothing else, email/Skype, call home all the time, or frequently seem depressed or cry, he or she is most likely suffering from culture shock.
-The participant's attitude towards the U.S. may seem unfavorable as the cause of this discomfort.
-Normal, minor irritations may make them overly upset.
+Being excessively homesick.
+It is normal to miss home, family and friends, but if participants can think of nothing else, call/email home all the time, or frequently seem depressed or cry, they are most likely suffering from culture shock.

-The participant may become dependent upon others from his or her home country.
-These friendships are important and are extremely supportive.
-However, a participant spending time exclusively with others from his or her home country denies him or herself the educational experience of interacting with people from the U.S. and other countries.
+Becoming dependent upon others from one’s home country.
+These friendships are important and are extremely supportive, but if participants spend time exclusively with people from their home country, they deny themselves the experience of interacting with people from the U.S..

-The participant may have deep doubts about the decision to come to the U.S. and may experience stress and anxiety in the workplace.
-He or she may wonder: “Why does my boss speak so loudly and quickly?”
+Having deep doubts about the decision to come to the U.S. There may be anxieties with work.
+An intern or trainee may wonder: “Why does my boss speak so loudly and quickly?”
 “Will I be able to repay my parents the money they lent me?”
 This stress can become overwhelming and cause tension.

 Coping With Culture Shock

 Maintain your perspective.
-The participant will occasionally need your advice or encouragement.
-Usually the participant will just need to know he or she has someone on his or her side to help boost his or her confidence while adapting to this new environment.
+Although the participant is your employee, they will occasionally need advice or encouragement.
+Usually international participants just need to know they have someone on their side to help boost their confidence while adapting to their new environment.

 If a participant feels confused or disappointed, ask them what their expectations were before they came.